n13org/jekyll-kw-sri/README.md

 # jekyll-kw-sri

-A plugin for jekyll to calculate integrity hashes for CSS (even SCSS and SASS) and JS files
+A plugin for jekyll to calculate [Subresource Integrity][Wikipedia SRI] (SRI) hashes for CSS (even SCSS and SASS) and JS files during build time.

+> **Subresource Integrity** (SRI) is a security feature that enables browsers to verify that resources they fetch (for example, from a CDN) are delivered without unexpected manipulation.
+It works by allowing you to provide a cryptographic hash that a fetched resource must match.

+from [Mozilla docs][Mozilla Subresource Integrity]

 ## Configuration